-This article is a high-level overview of the process to integrate Genesys Predictive Engagement with Genesys Engage Chat in an on-premises installation.
+This article is a high-level overview of the process to integrate Genesys Predictive Engagement with Genesys Multicloud CX Chat in an on-premises installation.
 The article includes the list of prerequisite components and the version requirements, as well as links to resources that provide detailed information.

 Genesys Predictive Engagement, formerly called Predictive Engagement, is a real-time journey analytics platform that can observe and analyze a consumer's activities on your digital property, such as a website.

 Predictive Engagement predicts, in real time, the probability that a consumer will complete activities associated with a desirable business outcome.
 To ensure that each consumer completes their journey, Predictive Engagement offers the most appropriate and effective channel with which to assist a consumer who displays signs of indecision or is having problems finalizing a transaction.
 Because Predictive Engagement is an AI-driven customer engagement platform, it learns to engage with consumers at the right time, offering a chat option or a content offer to assist a hesitant shopper, but not interfering with a consumer who is obviously going to complete a purchase.

 - Links to the Genesys Predictive Engagement documentation specific to Genesys Engage on-premises deployments.

 - A summary of how Predictive Engagement integrates with Genesys Multicloud CX Chat.

 How Genesys Predictive Engagement works in Genesys Engage on-premises